-This policy requires scientists to make the results of their NIH-funded research publicly available in NLM’s digital archive, PubMed Central (PMC).
-When publishing these results in a peer-reviewed journal scientists must deposit the final manuscript of their articles in PMC.
+The NIH Public Access Policy is an open access mandate established by the National Institutes of Health in 2008.
+The policy requires scientists to make the results of their NIH-funded research publicly available in NLM’s digital archive, PubMed Central (PMC) within 12 months of publication.
+When publishing these results in a peer-reviewed journal, scientists must deposit the final manuscript of their articles in PMC.

 The following video from the NYU School of Medicine outlines the procedures for compliance with the NIH Public Access Policy.
 It specifically addresses the penalty for non-compliance, what is meant by the "final peer-reviewed manuscript," the difference between PubMed and PubMed Central, and the use of the NIH Manuscript Submission System (NIHMS).